 Everyone Dies.
-Not Everyone Will Live.
+But Not Everyone Will Live After.

 My uncle passed shortly after midday today, becoming the fifth among those who helped raise me now taken away by death.
 Three of his sisters yet remain, though one also walks beneath the affliction of cancer.
 First departed my grandmother, then my grandfather, afterward the eldest daughter, my aunt, then my father, and now today my uncle also hath gone.